To be at the beating heart and an example to our communities.

 All our coffee cups are compostable and we promote the use of reusable cups with a 10% discount off hot drinks.
 Our branded reusable cups are made from bamboo instead of plastic.
 We sell reusable bread bags in our shops to reduce single-use plastic.

-All our bread waxed bags are compostable within 4 weeks.
+All our bread waxed bags are compostable within 4 weeks and our paper bags are unbleached/recyclable.

 We believe that our bread is too good to waste and acknowledge that food waste is this countries dirty secret.
 We support the Real Bread Campaign’s No Loaf Lost.
 All our shops work to re-purpose bread into their local communities.